xaviigna/glide-simpleicons/README.md

 - `driver.js` - UI driver that creates the plugin interface
 - `function.js` - Core function that renders the icons
 - `index.html` - Preview page to test the plugin locally
+- `assets/simple` - Local copy of the Simple Icons SVGs used when hosting the assets yourself

 ## Usage in Glide